ashumkin/dUnit/trunk/readme-fastmm.txt

 --------

 1. Setup Notes for enabling the use of FASTMM by DUnit
-2. Note for Delphi5 to Delphi2005 for Leak reporting on shutdown
+2. Note for Delphi 5 to Delphi 2005 for Leak reporting on shutdown
 3. Note for Delphi 6 users

 1. Setup Notes for enabling the use of FASTMM by DUnit